 After careful consideration of public input obtained from the two open house meetings and the Scoping Meeting, the Draft Environmental Impact Report (EIR) was prepared and available for a 45-day public review period beginning on January 12, 2015.
 All interested parties were invited to submit written comments on these documents until February 26, 2015.

-- May 22, 2012 - Open House Meeting to provide background and gather feedbacks
+- May 22, 2012 - Open House Meeting to provide background and gather feedback.

-- July 10, 2012 - Open House Meeting to obtain comments and feedbacks
+- July 10, 2012 - Open House Meeting to obtain comments and feedback.

-- April 29, 2015 - Q&A Session at special meeting called by the Delhi Neighborhood Association
+- April 29, 2015 - Q&A Session at a special meeting called by the Delhi Neighborhood Association.

 - July 23, 2015 - Provided updated information Delhi Neighborhood Association and other interested parties.